LTC26-ProgramDay2

 Welcome and Opening Remarks

-The 2026 LTC Keynote takes the form of a multi-disciplinary panel discussion of the conference theme: Opening Doors, Closing Gaps Through Learning and Teaching.
+Beginning Day 2 of the LTC, the 2026 LTC Keynote takes the form of a multi-disciplinary discussion of the conference theme: Opening Doors, Closing Gaps Through Learning and Teaching.

-Panelist include:
+Discussants include:

-• - Associate professor in Indigenous Studies and the associate vice president Indigenous teaching, learning and research at Carleton University
+- - Associate professor in Indigenous Studies and the associate vice president Indigenous teaching, learning and research at Carleton University

-• - Associate professor, Simone de Beauvoir Institute at Concordia University
+- - Associate professor, Simone de Beauvoir Institute at Concordia University

-• - Academic integrity director at the University of California, San Diego (UCSD)
+- - Academic Integrity Director at the University of California, San Diego (UCSD)

 A1.
 Roundtable